vrruiz/roboblocks/README.md

 ## Blockly Extensions

+Extensions added to Blockly and located in `src/blockly.extensions.js`.

 ### Blockly.createToolbox

 When Blockly has its blocks loaded, this method generates the XML file that defines the Blockly toolbox.